HISTORY OF NEXT STEP

 These two individuals brought together a group of staff, faculty, and students from various locations on campus who revised the CSU program and made it applicable to UVM.
 Even in its first year, participants had to be turned away as the interest in such a program was so high - in its first year in 2003, UVM’s Next Step hosted 53 students.

 For the first five years of the Next Step program, a planning committee of retreat alumni, past facilitators, and UVM professional staff spent a year planning the logistics, the curriculum, and fundraising the significant costs of the retreat.

 In 2007, the Department of Student Life took on Next Step as a program, providing funding and staff logistical support.
-In 2009, the Next Step retreat secured its place as part of the Leadership & Civic Engagement programs in Student Life.
+In 2009, the Next Step retreat secured its place as part of the Leadership & Civic Engagement programs (now Civic Engagement programs) in Student Life.
 Next Step has now established itself as a foundational experience for members of the UVM community.
 With the support of two logistical staff members, a team of 8-10 members of campus on the Next Step advisory committee, and the involvement of past alumni, Next Step is dedicated to involving as many UVM folks as possible in this special experience for years to come.